Andean flamingo: Mining

 The Andean flamingo's habitat is constantly changing due to human activity.
 The primary threat to the flamingo population is mining excavations, which occur at the end of the summer rainy season.

 The habitat of the Andean flamingo is rich in boron compounds, specifically borax.
 Borax is fairly toxic at high dosages to animals such as the Andean flamingo, but not to humans.
 Studies testing the effects of borax exposure in animals show that excess boron causes skeletal malformations, cardiovascular defects, and degeneration of testes.
 Borax is a derivative of boric acid; a study comparing the toxicology of borates determined that salts of boric acid produce comparable effects.
 A study on the mining environment determined as little as 5 g of borax can produce adverse effects in animal populations, but human workers remain unaffected at these levels.
 Therefore, the miners remain unaffected while the animals suffer from developmental and reproductive toxicity.

 A study on Salinas Lake in Peru showed that mining companies have established themselves adjacent to the flamingos' nesting sites, and some mining is performed near flamingo breeding grounds and feeding sites.
 Flamingos abandoned their nesting sites if mining was initiated after the establishment of nesting colonies and in close proximity.
 An increase of hydrocarbon exploration resulted in a decreased success rate for breeding.
 Less than 1% of the flamingos observed were juveniles.
 The decreased reproductive success may be due to borax exposure or to an altered environment caused by bulldozers disturbing the lake bed.
 Mining creates a muddy environment, which entraps flamingos, thus increasing mortality.
 Surveys conducted on residents near the mining activities report sightings of dead flamingos exhumed by the bulldozers.

 The extraction process also affects the water availability.
 Andean flamingos filter surface water for food, but borax mining pollutes this water.
 Along with the pollution, the extractions expedite the removal of lake moisture.
 By limiting the amount of water in the lake, mining companies can increase visibility, thus contributing to more optimal mining.
 A study comparing the correlation between water availability and flamingo population determined that the number of flamingos was strongly correlated to the proportion of water in the lake.
 With an insufficient food supply and a disturbed habitat, the decrease in offspring seems inevitable.

+In Argentina, the rarest species of flamingo is primarily found in northern provinces (Salta, Catamarca, and Jujuy) during warmer months, as well as in low-lying areas of the central region, mainly Córdoba and Santa Fe.
+The National Mining Secretariat reports 38 lithium projects across the country, with 17 situated in the vast salt flats of Salta province.

+Biologists and conservationists have raised concerns about the negative impacts of lithium brine extraction on areas where these birds reproduce and feed.
+This species, part of the flamingo family alongside the Andean and James's flamingos, has been classified as "vulnerable" by the International Union for Conservation of Nature.